karimsayedalmasry/C-language/README.md

 - a program to display half pyramid using stars pattern: 15.c
 - a program to display inverted half pyramid using stars pattern: 16.c
 - a program to display a full pyramid using stars pattern: 17.c
+- a program to reverse a number: 18.c